Kurtspiel/skin_tumoar-detection/README.md

 Its a binary classification deep learning problem.

-The dataset has been collected from International skin Collabration Imaging Center.
-Educational Purpose ONLY.
+The dataset has been collected from the database of International skin Collabration Imaging Center.
+It consists of more than 10,000 skin pictures.